Why bariatric revision surgery?

 Which revision surgery is right for you: revising the sleeve, or converting to another operation?

 Your gastric sleeve operation can be preserved if the issue is anatomical in nature, AKA the sleeve is too large, or if you’ve developed a hiatal hernia that causes acid reflux.
 In both of those cases it might make sense to preserve the sleeve.

 Gastric Bypass Revision Surgery

-Complications that result in abdominal pain (chronic ulcer, internal hernia, etc.), or reflux/vomiting (hiatal hernia, chronic stricture, etc.), can often be resolved with a revision operation.
+Complications that result in abdominal pain (chronic ulcer, internal hernia, etc.) or reflux/vomiting (hiatal hernia, chronic stricture, etc.) can often be fixed with a revision operation.

 Bariatric revision surgery is riskier than first-time weight loss surgery.
 Complication rates are higher, readmission rates are higher, and reoperation rates are higher after revision operations.1-3 Leaks, for example, have been reported to occur up to 5 times more frequently after revisional weight loss surgery than after first-time weight loss surgery.1-3

 Bariatric revision operations are complex, technically difficult to perform, and higher risk.
 That’s why it’s particularly important to choose a skilled and experienced surgeon.
 Dr. Oliak has been performing bariatric revision operations since 2002, and has a track record of excellent patient outcomes.*

 *Individual patient results vary.
 Past performance is not a guarantee of future results.

 Find out if bariatric revision surgery is right for you